 Young companies are full of ambition and energy, but what separates those who succeed from those who fail is true differentiation.
 It’s unrealistic to think that every product or service created by a new company will be brand new, so the company has to be different in how it brands itself, which markets it enters, and how it enters those markets.

-In order to differentiate itself, a company must properly determine its positioning.
+To differentiate itself, a company must adequately determine its positioning.
 It is the driving factor in whether you will make a splash when you go to market or evaporate into thin air.

 This article is a companion to our webcast “Positioning for Startups: Differentiate or Die” Click here to watch the free webinar.